 Monica started eating because of her stern mother; replacing food for love.

-The reason why Tywin Lannister is such a hardass is because his father Tytos was a weak man whose forgiving nature was mocked and exploited so frequently that it nearly brought ruin to their House, leaving Tywin to restore the power and glory of his family by any means necessary.
+The reason why Tywin Lannister is such a hardass is because his father Tytos was a weak man whose forgiving nature was mocked and exploited so frequently that it nearly brought bankruptcy and ruin to their House, leaving Tywin to restore the power and glory of his family by any means necessary.
 Despite this, he still has very fond memories of the man.
 Later, his beloved wife died in childbirth and his decades of loyal service as Hand of the King were rewarded with suspicion and derision by his increasingly mad former friend King Aerys II, which are also factors in his cold attitude towards life.

 Sandor Clegane was mutilated at a young age by his psychopathic older brother pushing his face into a fire because he played with one of his toys and grew up watching that brother rewarded for his brutality with praise and eventually a knighthood, leading Sandor to embrace his Blood Knight tendencies and disdain knighthood because he believes nobility and chivalry are absurd constructs and only the strong survive.
 Sandor openly suggests that the incident marked him psychologically even more than physically when he relates the story to Arya.

 Petyr Baelish came from the absolute lowest nobility but was fostered by one of the most powerful lords in the realm.
 Nicknamed "Littlefinger" for his small stature and low birth, Petyr fell unrequitedly in love with Catelyn Tully and challenged her fiancée to a duel, urged on by stories of the plucky underdog, only to lose badly and have Catelyn cut off contact with him.
 These events helped turn Petyr from a mischievous, romantic boy into a ruthless Machiavellian schemer obsessed with power.